Based on learning of chapter 1 identify and discuss some characteristics you have as a good system analyst.

 The systems analyst is the middleman, assessing the needs of the end-user and translating them into programming or turning over the programming responsibility to the development department.

-Arrow What are the business requirements?
+What are the business requirements?

-Arrow Who will comprise the user community?
+Who will comprise the user community?

-Arrow How large is the application going to be?
+How large is the application going to be?

-Arrow Will it be internal or external?
+Will it be internal or external?

 These are all questions facing the systems analyst, who spends much of the day in front of the computer poring over these issues.
 With a new product, other elements come into play, such as network location, user community, type of machine, and portability.
 If the analyst is reviewing an established product, the user community will dictate its changes and enhancements.
 A good analyst must able to see and grasp big-picture concepts very quickly, and break them down into subcomponents.
 Systems analysts need to be independent thinkers-people who can “think out of the box” by grasping concepts quickly and seeing the big picture as opposed to the small details.